 And to know and to watch advertisements on TV more consciously, or to watch films more consciously, as you have already learnt something about it (Lines 1795-1797).

 The transfer achievement is shown by Mareike in another example during the interview.
 She talks about an advertisement on child and youth protection which ran as a trailer in cinemas.
 Mareike proves with this trailer the importance of parents for their children.
 They have to take an interest in their children and start talking with them at an early age about the internet and computer games.
-In this context she points out a counselling for parents as a further offer of the info-cafe.
+In this context, she points out a counselling for parents as a further offer of the info-cafe.

 The fact that she took over responsibility from an early age, her skillful pragmatism and her experience in political education enable her at her first job to have the courage to run for the election of youth representative a couple of years later.
 She is convincing from the start and becomes politically and unionized active after having been addressed personally.
 The solidary strive for better working conditions give Mareike furthermore the important feeling of belonging.
 Besides she becomes active 'against right-wing'.

-Personally addressing her is the crucial moment for her decision to take part in the seminar of political youth education as well as running for the election of youth representative.
+Personally, addressing her is the crucial moment for her decision to take part in the seminar of political youth education as well as running for the election of youth representative.
 The personal relationship between political education teamer and participant is central for gaining access to political education and to the political field via union commitment.
 The importance of a personal relationship exponentiates with adolescents who have not had such input at home from the start.
 This address obviously leads to feeling entitled to be concerned with politics (Bourdieu 1979).

 Mareike stands for the type of politically enlightened attitude as the experiences she gained during seminars of political youth education helped her to a critical perspective.
 Her later activity in the union has no clear connection to the seminar, neither in her own contemplation nor in the analysis of the case study.
 In fact, Mareike could build on experiences (of self-efficacy) and on acquired skills made during the seminars.